Kunmiii/alx-system_engineering-devops/README.md

 Script to display current irectory contents with long format, with user and group IDs displayed nmerically and hidden files (starting with.)
 Script is to Move the file betty from /tmp/ to /tmp/my_first_directory.
 Script to delete the file betty
+Script to delet dir my_first_directory in the /tmp directory